devravinder/notes/tmux/help.md

     eg: tmux new -s s1 -d 'serve -p 3000'

-19. to add new pane to existing session from CMD
+19. to add new pane to existing session from CMD    ( by default detach mode)

    $ tmux split-window -t session_name_or_number -v 'command_to_execute'                     ****